aabdumalikov/sorting_algos/README.md

 - Insertion Sort: O(n^2) - Simple, but less efficient for large datasets.
 - Selection Sort: O(n^2) - Simple, but less efficient for large datasets.

-## Jokes

-**Why do programmers prefer dark mode?**
-Because the light attracts bugs!

-**How many programmers does it take to change a light bulb?**
-None.
-It's a hardware issue.

-**Why did the programmer quit his job?**
-He didn't get arrays.

 Feel free to explore and have fun with these sorting algorithms! 🚀